thexmanxyz/Package-Builder-Gantry/README.md

 The build files have to be placed in a directory one layer below the project root to work correctly e.g. `root\build` or `root\make`.

+Take a look on my other [Gantry projects](https://gantryprojects.com) to get some examples on how you have to structure your project directory to be compatible with the *Gantry Package Builder*.

 ## Future Tasks
 - [ ] Grav plugin package generation
 - [ ] Wordpress plugin package generation